Bioaugmentation For The Treatment Of Chlorinated Ethenes

 Figure 1.
 Contaminant degradation using RTB-1.

-Redox Tech, LLC has the capability to develop indigenous enrichments from contaminated site media, for potential use during bioaugmentation.
+Redox Tech can develop indigenous enrichments from contaminated site media for potential use during bioaugmentation.
 The enrichment process will also determine whether the indigenous Dehalococcoides sp. are capable of completely dechlorinating the chlorinated solvents to ethene.

 Growth and Scale-Up RTB-1

 Redox Tech has access to state-of-the-art facilities for the growth and scale-up of RTB-1 or other cultures.
-The consortium is successively scaled-up using various size fermentors ranging in size from 7-Liters to 750-Liters (Figure 2).
-The culture is provided lactate as a carbon source, and PCE or TCE as an electron acceptor.
-The achievement of the appropriate Dehalococcoides sp. cell density is monitored using real-Time qPCR.
+The consortium is successively scaled-up using various-size fermentors ranging from 7 liters to 750 liters (Figure 2).
+The culture is provided lactate as a carbon source and PCE or TCE as an electron acceptor.
+The achievement of the appropriate Dehalococcoides sp. cell density is monitored using real-time qPCR.
 For ease of shipment, the culture is concentrated and transferred into 5-gallon gas-tight kegs (Figure 3).

 Figure 2.
 750 liter fermentor.